mkfair05/distributed_systems_project/README.md

 * Docker Swarm
 * Redis? --NOSQL database
 * GRPC? (how does this work with docker and redis?) (do i need this?)
+* DO I want to do front end in python?
+Nodejs?
+ReactJs?
+* API language?

 ## Steps:
 1. do mass insertion of sea level temperature data into redis